kcboggs/401Assignments/seattle-ops-401d1: Read19.md

 * Denial of Service
 * Elevation of Privilege
 ### Spoofing
+* Single Key
+* Access Token
+* Signatures
 **Common authentication methods for systems and what would be required to spoof a request**
-* Single Key  A sophisticated elevation of privilege attack may use all of the other areas of STRIDE for an especially outsized impact_
+_A sophisticated elevation of privilege attack may use all of the other areas of STRIDE for an especially outsized impact_
-### Use STRIDE In Your Work
-**Practice**
-* Signatures
 ### Tampering
 _Often, data tampering coincides with other potential threats._
 ### Repudiation